Valkyrin/Valkyrin/README.md

 NORTHERN ENGLAND RAHHHHHHHHHH

-UP THE NORTH!!!
-FLY THE RED AND YELLOW STRIPES!!!
+lowkey a total freak (not in that way get your head out the gutter bro)

-**FEEL FREE TO MSG ME!!
+**FEEL FREE TO WHISPER ME!!
 I PROMISE I WILL RESPOND AT SOME POINT**
 </p>
 <br>
 <p>